When looking for a qualified polygraph examiner ask the following questions:

 Run away from this individual.
 Validity studies show VSA is less than 50% accurate.
 See the APA or the Defense Academy for Credibility Assessment (DACA) websites for information on VSA.

-Anyone who gives you a “yes” answer lacks experience.
-During relationship examinations the couple should know what areas they want tested.
+No. During family related examinations the family should know what areas they want tested.
 This information is communicated to the examiner who then works with the person taking the examination to formulate the final questions.
 To eliminate any hint of subjective results or acts of “bribery” by the person taking the examination, an independent witness should be present and/or the entire process will be recorded.
 The computerized polygraph instruments are capable of recording the entire polygraph process.

 8. Should I believe an individual’s Google or Yelp Reviews?